lamont dozier

 ABCD 908 ABC Records 1975 - Recorded at 8256 Beverly Boulevard, Los Angeles, California 90048

-Lamont switched labels to Warner Brothers in 1976, issuing the highly regarded 'Right There' and 'Peddlin Music On The Side' the following year.
+Lamont switched labels to Warner Brothers in 1976, issuing the highly regarded 'Right There' (featuring 'Joy' and 'Can't Get Off Until The Feeling Stops') and 'Peddlin Music On The Side' the following year.

-Another release by Richie Havens of the song is highly regarded by Lamont.
+Another release by Richie Havens, of the song, is Lamont's own personal favourite version.

 Lamont also continued his production work, overseeing Aretha Franklin's 'Sweet Passion' in 1977, plus recordings by Zingara, The Originals, Future Flight, Margie Joseph, Z.Z.
 Hill, and Al Wilson (four unreleased sides to this date).